Junar/docs/en/api/04-dataviews.rst

 This returns the data in a CSV output.
 Any other data.{format} can be used as well.

 The **data.ajson** output can be reused as a web service and used to create a new dataset in the catalog.
+The path to data for this new dataset will always be *$.result* when it comes from data.ajson output.
 The use of cache for the dataset is encouraged, since each operation is performed on the fly and overuse can lead to degraded performance.